 - FTIC student progress toward degree (PTD) in freshman year

 - Number of bachelor’s degrees conferred

 FTIC freshman grade point average

-In order to meet its goal of a 70% four-year graduation rate, UT Austin needs to ensure that no more than 5% of FTIC freshmen earn less than a 2.0 grade point average (GPA) during each semester of their first year.
-Meeting this goal helps to minimize freshman attrition.
+In order to continue meeting its goal of a 70% four-year graduation rate, UT Austin needs to ensure that no more than 5% of FTIC freshmen earn less than a 2.0 grade point average (GPA) during each semester of their first year.
 The figures in the table below mark the percentages of FTIC freshman students who achieved a GPA of less than 2.0 in each semester.
-As the table indicates, the University has been successful in meeting its goals on this measure for six consecutive semesters.

 |Freshman Cohort Year||Fall Achievement||Spring Achievement|